nicfv/Me/docs/posts/007-france.md

 Then, we went back to Jacqueline's for lunch just in time to leave again.
 This time, to see my godmother Jocelyne and great aunt Pyrette in Nice.
 I know we are not supposed to pick favorites in our family but I absolutely love Jocelyne.
 She is now retired and takes pictures in art museums.
 We got to their apartment and Pyrette had baked us a delicious apple pie, but unfortunately I was not hungry so I only had a small taste.
 Then Jocelyne and my family went out to walk about Nice, and we saw the sunset on the rocky beaches, some strange-looking sculptures, and finally ending at another Christmas market.
 There was no shortage of food and drink there, so I got a crepe with Nutella.
 It was much better than last time!
 We ended up buying even more gifts at this market including more santons.
 I have no idea how we're going to bring all this home, since we were already packed completely full on the way here!

+## Wednesday, December 27

+In the morning I went with my parents and Jaqueline to E. Leclerc, which is basically like the Walmart of France.
+We again bought way too much stuff, including yogurt, chicken, chocolate, bathroom supplies, and more nems.
+The poor guy at the checkout had to scan all of our items which took several minutes.
+Franck came over for lunch and we had chicken and tomatoes with mozarella.

+After lunch we all went to yet another cemetery to visit the resting place of our uncle Marc, who owned a restaurant called Chez Marc where we always used to eat.
+Then we left the cemetery to see our aunt Christiane who was married to Marc.
+At her house we also saw Veronique again and her husband.
+We explored their property and played with their two dogs, and then sat and talked for a long time.
+More sweets were served, and I had some of an almond pie (gateau de rois) which is a traditional French Christmas treat.
+Veronique also showed us the sign they took down from the entrance of Chez Marc.
+It was a little sad, but I'm glad they were able to keep the sign, and actually, there is still a sign on the road showing the direction to the restaurant.

+We returned home to Jaqueline's for dinner and served the nems we bought earlier today.
+We also played belote which is a French card game you play in pairs.
+I played with Franck against my parents and they kicked our butts.
+I can't believe that already tomorrow is our last full day here.

 ### To be continued...